apache/eagle/eagle-docs/tutorial/application_manager_tutorial.md

     Some default topology properties are defined here.

 Note: these configurations can be overridden in the topology configurations, which is shown below.
-The only difference is to add a prefix `.app`.
+The only difference is to add a prefix `app.`.
 For example, 'app.envContextConfig.jarFile' is to override 'envContextConfig.jarFile' in eagle-schedule.conf

 #### Manual